clg-du/r-crash-course/lectures/lecture_12/lecture_12.md

 }
 ```

-The code block is executed repeatedly as long as the condition is TRUE.
+The code block is executed repeatedly as long as the condition is `TRUE`.

-Let's look at an example of a while loop in R:
+Let's look at an example of a `while` loop in R:

 Define a variable